goatcorp/faq/plugin_submission.md

 ## The technical details
 At the start, we should go a little bit into how our submission process for plugins in the official repo works.
 This is a bit simplified, but it's the basis upon which the approval process is built on.

 * All plugins in the official repository are open source, and no closed source plugins are accepted(apart from one legacy exception).
-This means that their code can be inspected by anyone, should they wish so.
+This means that their code can be inspected by anyone, should they wish to do so.
 * Plugin developers submit their plugin by submitting a "commit hash", which is a cryptographical hash that points to a **specific version of their source code**.
 They can't change their code anymore after we approve this hash without changing the hash, which will then force them to resubmit the plugin.[^1]
 * A cloud buildsystem then downloads that source code, builds the plugin, and outputs a "diff", which is a **list of all changes that were made** to the plugin.
 The buildsystem has no direct internet access, so plugin developers can't download additional code while the plugin is being built.